 Cottage Holidays in The Fens

-The Fens are also home to many historical and religious places of interest, and have been known as “The Holy Land of England”, through having so many large churches such as Ely Cathedral, Ramsey and Thorney.
-The area is also home to many well-known towns and cities - Cambridge, Boston, Spalding, Wisbech and King's Lynn.
-The presence of so many rivers and 'drains' as the man made rivers are often called, means the area is popular with anglers and boating enthusiasts.
+The Fens are also home to many historical and religious places of interest and have been known as “The Holy Land of England”, though having so many large churches such as Ely Cathedral, Ramsey and Thorney.
+The area is also home to many well-known towns and cities - Cambridge, Boston, Spalding, Wisbech and King’s Lynn.
+The presence of so many rivers and ‘drains’ as the man-made rivers are often called, means the area is popular with anglers and boating enthusiasts.
 Hire a day boat to explore the Norfolk Broads, mooring up occasionally to have a meal in one of the many ancient inns that can be found along the banks of the waterways.